yourkarma/fex/README.md

 # Fex

-Small wrapper around Savon for using Fedex Web Services.
-You will feel all the pain of the Fedex API, but you'll be able to do ALL the things.
+Small wrapper around Savon for using FedEx Web Services.
+It will expose you to all the nitty gritty details from the FedEx API.

+Disadvantages:

+* The FedEx API is big and complex
+* It's not easy to get started

+Advantages:

+* You can do everything that is allowed by the API.
+* The code is really close to the documentation by FedEx.

+It's up to you to decide which approach to take.
+If you don't do many special things, a gem like `fedex`, might be a better alternative, because it hides most of the complexity.
+If you find yourself needing a bit more control, you can take this gem.

 ## Installation